 A. The Community Action Agencies are contracted with the Arizona Department of Housing to deliver this program.

 A. Yes, renters should communicate their inability to pay any or all of their rent to their landlord as soon as they know that to be the case.
-It is in a renter’s best interest to let their landlord know as soon as possible their situation and that they are applying for assistance.
-Once an application has been submitted the renter will be provided with a letter they can provide to their landlord that verifies an application has been submitted.
+It is in a renter’s best interest to let their landlord know as soon as possible their situation and that they applied for assistance.
+See FAQ #7 for information about where to find documentation to prove you have submitted an application for rental assistance.